danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 Scrolling stops working because the long press and drag gesture modifiers block the scroll view in a way that doesn't happen when you apply a tap gesture modifier.

-I guess this has something to do with that taps just have to detect a press and release, while the others need to detect gestures over time, in a way that maybe conflicts with the scroll gestures.
+I guess it has something to do with that taps just have to detect a press and release, while others need to track gestures over time, in a way that may conflict with the scroll gestures.

 ## Some non-working solutions